gmenounos/kw1281test/README.md

 installing the Virtual COM Port drivers: https://www.ross-tech.com/vag-com/usb/virtual-com-port.php Functionality includes reading/writing the EEPROMs of VW MKIV Golf/Jetta/Beetle/Passat instrument clusters and Comfort Control Modules, reading and clearing fault codes, changing the software coding of modules, performing an actuator test of various modules and retrieving the SAFE code of the Delco Premium V radio.

-The tool is written in C#, targetting .NET 5.0 and runs under Windows 10 (most serial ports), macOS and Linux (macOS/Linux need an FTDI serial port and D2xx drivers).
+The tool is written in C#, targetting .NET 6.0 and runs under Windows 10/11 (most serial ports), macOS and Linux (macOS/Linux need an FTDI serial port and D2xx drivers).
 It may also run under
 Windows 7.

-You can download a precompiled version for Windows, macOS and Linux (Raspberry Pi) from the Releases page: https://github.com/gmenounos/kw1281test/releases/
+You can download a precompiled version for Windows, macOS and Linux (x64) from the Releases page: https://github.com/gmenounos/kw1281test/releases/

 Otherwise, here's how to build it yourself: